 - 11) Bad shell/misfire.
-If the gun malfunctions, or a shell is a dud, the runners should immediately be called up and the problem corrected, then the runners called to their marks again.
+When using a traditional starting pistol, if the gun malfunctions, or a shell is a dud, the runners should immediately be called up and the problem corrected, then the runners called to their marks again.
 Although it may be hard to admit, it has been known that a misfire was due to the starter forgetting to load (or reload) the gun.
 This is one of those embarrassing situations that hopefully happens only once in a career.
-It is highly recommended that the starter replace the spent shell after each start, ensuring the gun always has a full load of good shells. - 12) Flinch or buck.
-During the momentary hold at the peak of the set position, a runner may "flinch" or "buck" yet not break contact with the ground with the hands or break contact with the blocks.
+It is highly recommended the starter replace the spent shell after each start, ensuring the gun always has a full load of good shells. - 12) Flinch or buck.
+During the momentary hold at the peak of the set position, a runner may 'flinch' or 'buck' yet not break contact with the ground with the hands or break contact with the blocks.
 This action will cause the runner to move slightly forward or upward and then slightly back.
-If the gun is fired in the middle of this flinching action, the other runners are going forward while this runner is still going back.
-In such a case you are faced with a dilemma.
-You could let the race go on, based on the viewpoint that the athlete who flinched "dug his own hole" (a somewhat questionable philosophy if you are supposed to be there to ensure everyone gets a fair start).
-While this athlete was moving, he certainly was not gaining any advantage because he was moving back when the gun fired, and you could interpret this as an unfair start and call the runners back with no penalty to the runner who flinched.
-On the other hand, there also is a valid point of view that holds that recalling and starting again allows this individual to correct their mistake while in some sense penalizing all those who had a fair start and now possibly have lost concentration because of the recall.
-Until recently a possible third point of view insisted that the athlete who flinched has broken the rule requiring he be still until after the gun goes off, and should be charged with a false start.
-But this view no longer is valid given a recent IAAF/USATF interpretation and subsequent rule changes defining what constitutes "commencement of a start", to be discussed in the later section on False Starts.
+If the start signal is triggered in the middle of this flinching action, the other runners are going forward while this runner is still going back.
+In the case of flinches/bucks it is strongly recommended that the starter bring the runners up, or recall the race if the start signal has been given, and warn the flinching athlete.
+The viewpoints that the athlete who flinched 'dug his own hole' or that recalling and starting again allows this individual to correct their mistake while in some sense penalizing all those who had a fair start are no longer valid viewpoints, given recent rule changes (see Appendix C for a discussion of this and related issues).
+Until recently a possible point of view insisted that the athlete who flinched has broken the rule requiring he be still until after the gun goes off, and should be charged with a false start.
+But this view no longer is valid given WA/USATF interpretations and subsequent rule changes defining what constitutes 'commencement of a start', to be discussed in the later section on False Starts.